AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.1.md

 ## **Log Console** improvements

-The ~{ Log Console }~ window now includes a filter widget that lets you filter out data from different components of Stingray, making it easier to debug issues.
+The [Log Console](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=log-console) window now includes a filter widget that lets you filter out data from different components of Stingray, making it easier to debug issues.
 In addition, any errors and warnings that result when you select **Project > Run** now output directly to the **Log Console**.
-See ~{ Test and build a project }~.
+See [Test and build a project](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=test-and-build-a-project).

 ## Updated PhysX plug-in

 The PhysX plug-in installers for Maya, Maya LT, and 3ds Max that ship with Stingray are now updated to install the latest version of the PhysX plug-in, version 3.3.10930.12522.
 This plug-in includes several improvements and bug fixes by Nvidia.
-For related information, see ~{ Install the PhysX plug-in for your DCC tool }~.
+For related information, see [Install the PhysX plug-in for your DCC tool](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=install-the-physx-plug-in-for-your-dcc-tool).

 ## What else is new?